 You may change your major at any time, but due to course requirements within each area, additional coursework may be required, which could possibly extend your time at the College.
 If you would like to change your major, schedule an appointment with your Department Head in that major to plan a course schedule that will allow you to graduate in a timely fashion.
-You must submit a Declared/Change of Major form to the Registrar's Office registrar@willamette.edu.
+You must submit a Major-Minor form https://willamette.edu/offices/registrar/pdf/forms/major-minor-form.pdf to the Registrar's Office registrar@willamette.edu.